decentropy/web-bookmarks/README.md

 Web bookmarks manager with client-side encryption

 # about
 Common browser bookmark tools (in Chrome or Firefox) force you to 1) commit to single browser platform across devices, and 2) exposes all your personal bookmarks to a third party.
 This web bookmark solution encrypts data with a local password, allowing you to share bookmarks across all devices and browsers without exposing your data.

 ![screenshot](https://raw.githubusercontent.com/steve-vincent/web-bookmarks/master/screenshot.png)

 # get started

 You can test-drive without any special setup.
-Your bookmark can be accessed `bookmarks.html?id=<my id>
+Your bookmarks will be saved at `bookmarks.html?id=<my id>

-However, for your bookmarks to sync between devices, you'll need to a gundb server: https://github.com/amark/gun
+### For your bookmarks to sync between devices, you'll need to a gundb server: https://github.com/amark/gun

-# details

-## help
+# help
 - click "..." to delete or move or rename items
 - click "remember me" remember password
 - click "{...}" to edit JSON manually.